YinHK-gameDev/unity-learn/input/mobile input.md

 > The Touch struct is used by Unity to store data relating to a single touch instance and is returned by the `Input.GetTouch` function.
 Fresh calls to GetTouch will be required on each frame update to obtain the latest touch information from the device but the `Touch.fingerId` property can be used to identify the same touch between frames.

+### Mouse simulation

+On top of native touch support Unity iOS/Android provides a mouse simulation.
+You can use mouse functionality from the standard Input class.
+Note that iOS/Android devices are designed to support multiple finger touch.
+Using the mouse functionality will support just a single finger touch.
+Also, finger touch on mobile devices can move from one area to another with no movement between them.
+Mouse simulation on mobile devices will provide movement, so is very different compared to touch input.
+> The recommendation is to use the mouse simulation during early development but to use touch input as soon as possible.

 ### ref
 https://docs.unity3d.com/Manual/MobileInput.html